-The selected remedy for MRS-05 is Geophysical Investigation and MEC Removal with Educational Awareness.
-This remedy will protect human health and the environment by directly removing MEC and informing recreational users (e.g., hikers and hunters), part-time residents, site visitors, construction workers, students, and the public of possible dangers associated with the area, thereby making these receptors more likely to respond appropriately if a suspected MEC item is found.
-The selected remedy for MRS-05 is shown in Figure 2 and described in Section 12.b and Table 10.
+The selected remedy for MRS-06 is Geophysical Investigation and MEC Removal with Educational Awareness.
+This remedy will protect human health and the environment by directly removing MEC and informing current landowners, future residents, site visitors, construction workers, and the public of possible dangers associated with the area, thereby making these receptors more likely to respond appropriately if a suspected MEC item is found.
+The selected remedy for MRS-06 is shown in Figure 2 and described in Section 12.b and Table 10.